Worries over military chopper routes, FAA staffing levels emerge as factors in midair crash inquiry

 ‘Be fully transparent’

+Bryan Lehman, who has worked for the FAA for more than 35 years, said during Thursday's hearings that the agency must do better at listening to safety concerns.

+Lehman, who works at a regional radar facility that directs planes into the D.C. area, said he sent a detailed memo in 2023 urging the FAA to reduce flights coming in and out of Reagan airport.
+But Lehman said the issue was dropped.

-At several points throughout the hearing NTSB Chairwoman Jennifer Homendy has reminded FAA and Army witnesses that they are covered by whistleblower protections and shouldn’t be disciplined for anything they say.
+At several points throughout the hearing, NTSB Chairwoman Jennifer Homendy reminded FAA and Army witnesses that they are covered by whistleblower protections and shouldn’t be disciplined for anything they say.

-But she remained concerned about whether witnesses are speaking freely because just before lunch Thursday she ordered the seating arrangements to be changed after noticing a supervisor elbow an FAA employee midsentence during testimony, prompting that person to stop speaking.
+But just before lunch on Thursday, she ordered a change in seating arrangements after a supervisor elbowed an FAA employee in midsentence during testimony, prompting that person to stop speaking.

 “We want people to be fully transparent and feel safe in providing us answers.
 So we’re going to switch the panelists.
 I’m not going to put up with that,” Homendy said.